MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 * First handler - *calculate*: calculates the result.
 * Second handler - *showResult*: shows the result.

-If we use `onclick` in this case, the first handler will be overwritten by the second one, so we will never get the calculated result.
+If we use `onclick` in this case, the second handler will overwrite the first one, so we will never get the calculated result.

 ```javascript
 let container = document.querySelector('#container');